million12/docker-typo3-flow-neos-abstract/README.md

 Cache is warmed up for Production and Development contexts, filesystem permissions are updated/fixed.

 ##### Application's build.sh
 If scripts detects executable `build.sh` in the Neos root directory, it will run it.
-This is a good place to add custom build steps, like compiling CSS, minifying JS, generating resources etc.
+This is a good place to add custom build steps, like compiling CSS, minifying JS, generating resources etc. Note that this is the same script which is run during Docker build phase (which is then run with `--preinstall` argument).

 ##### Your own build steps